top of page

 LEADERSHIP DEVELOPMENT

-I’ve had the good fortune to run successful high potential leadership programs at several companies.
+.
 My perspective on what makes them work well is that they a) focus on real business projects, b) depend on forming cross-functional teams working outside their comfort zones, and c) have a senior executive sponsor who champions each team and holds it accountable for results.

 What We Do

-PHILOSOPHY
+MY PHILOSOPHY

 The most enjoyable and rewarding highlights of my career have been those times when I’ve helped talented

 I’ve spent most of my professional career running things and driving results as an executive.
 I’m all about being specific, pragmatic, measurable and fast.
 So my practice is built on those features.
-Typically, our work will start with establishing a baseline set of metrics – where are we now – and setting some very clear goals – where do we want to end up?
+Typically, our work will start with establishing a baseline – where are we now – and setting some very clear goals – where do we want to end up?
 I’m also not a lover of “boiling the ocean” so we will always pick the two or three critical areas to focus on.
 And then we get to work.

 My years as a student, faculty member and senior executive at one of the world’s top business schools have made me a big fan of the Socratic method.
 Inquiry, discussion and dialogue are what makes any human interaction rich, and that’s how we work together to achieve measurable results.